 Karlee Wickler, Owner

 Karlee has been in the education field since 2005.
 She began her career by working as a teacher and assistant director of a private preschool in San Diego.
-After earning her Masters, Karlee began working with children with special needs and their families as a SEIT (Special Education Itinerant Teacher), engaging with children in their schools/homes, developing and managing treatment plans, and coordinating services with families and other professional service providers.
+After earning her Masters, Karlee began working with children with special needs and their families as a SEIT (Special Education Itinerant Teacher), engaging with children in their schools/homes, developing and managing treatment plans, and coordinating services with families and other professional service providers in New York City.
 Upon returning to the Seattle area, Karlee worked at Lakeside Center for Autism as a Lead Special Education Teacher before starting her own family and an ABA agency that focus on family and individual care in 2013.

 Amber Rae Shotkoski, BCBA and Clinical Supervisor

 “Tell me and I forget.
 Show me and I remember.
 Teach me and I learn” – Benjamin Franklin

 Undergraduate and Master’s from Chaminade University in Honolulu, HI in Counseling Psychology with an emphasis in Marriage and Family Therapy (2008).
 Board Certification in Behavior Analysis from Florida Institute of Technology (2010).

 AmberRae has been in the education field since 2001.
 She was first a kindergarten teacher in Portland, Oregon and became interested in working in the field of Applied Behavior Analysis when she was unable to engage her students with an Autism Diagnosis.
 She began taking courses in special education and started as a behavior technician in 2005 at a clinic in Honolulu, HI.
 She continued to work in the field of ABA since that time and specializes in parent education, RBT and Student Analyst training and social skills.

 AmberRae enjoys spending time with her amazing family, sleeping and eating large amounts of food (mostly tacos and peanut butter cups).